mnl359/proyecto4/README.md

   <img width="300" height="460" src="https://github.com/mnl359/proyecto4/blob/master/images/architecture.png">
 </p>

-It is important to note that both database, frontedn and backend can scale to have as much replicas as the developer wants.
+It is important to note that both database, frontend and backend can scale to have as much replicas as the developer wants.

 ## Deployment